programminghistorian/ph-submissions/lessons/computer-vision-deep-learning-pt1.md

 #### An Introduction to the fastai Library

-In this series of lessons, we will work with [fastai](http://docs.fast.ai/). fastai is a Python library for deep learning "which provides practitioners with high-level components that can quickly and easily provide state-of-the-art results in standard deep learning domains, and provides researchers with low-level components that can be mixed and matched to build new approaches"[^howard].
+[fastai](https://docs.fast.ai/) is a Python library for deep learning "which provides practitioners with high-level components that can quickly and easily provide state-of-the-art results in standard deep learning domains, and provides researchers with low-level components that can be mixed and matched to build new approaches"[^howard].
 The library is developed by [fast.ai](https://www.fast.ai/about/) (notice the dot!). fast.ai is a research organisation that aims to make deep learning more accessible.
 Alongside the fastai library, fast.ai also organises free courses and carries out research.

 There are a few reasons why fastai was chosen for this tutorial: